mathe00/obsidian-plugin-python-bridge/README.md

 And here's a screenshot showing the results of the above code executed in the Obsidian environment:
 ![image](https://github.com/user-attachments/assets/49324d1d-02d3-414f-971d-820f05cbe23f)

 In just a **few lines**, you can interact with your Obsidian vault, display notifications, and manipulate note metadata effectively and easily.

 ## 🚀 Future Features (roadmap)

+-   🌍 **More Languages**: Add support for even more languages (contributions welcome!).
 -   🛠️ **More Interactions with Obsidian**: Add more methods for interacting with Obsidian, like retrieving information on all notes, getting vault statistics, and more.
 -   📦 **Refactoring**: If developers want to refactor the code to make it cleaner or more extensible, I’m open to it! 😅
 -   📱 **Mobile Support (Future)**: There are long-term plans to potentially support mobile devices, though implementing this feature will be quite challenging.
 -   ⚙️ **Python Script Settings Integration**: We aim to enhance integration by allowing Python scripts to have their own settings sections within the plugin settings.
 This will help achieve a more "plugin-like" experience for Python scripts in Obsidian.
 -   📥 **Plugin Submission**: The plugin will be submitted to the Obsidian community plugins directory, making it easily downloadable from within Obsidian.

 ## 🛠️ Installation